RayZorb/Highcharts-for-Weather34/README.md

 # Highcharts for WX-HWS

 This repository contains the instructions and code to enable Highcharts to be used with the WeeWX version of weather34 home weather templates.
+Please make sure that you are using the current version of WX-HWS from https://github.com/steepleian/WX-HWS

 # Installation and Setup Instructions